Free Consultation (770) 865-8654

 Further, each insurance policy differs, with individual provisions regarding conditions that qualify for payout, exclusions for pre-existing conditions, and limited payout time frames.

-If you need help filing a claim, understanding your rights, or wish to know more about the law, let us help.
-Our personal injury lawyer team at Julie A. Rice, Attorney at Law, & Affiliates, has decades of combined practical experience helping individuals in Atlanta, Georgia and surrounding communities, who are unable to obtain compensation.
+If you need help filing a claim with your employer’s plan, understanding your rights, or wish to know more about the law, let us help.
+Our personal injury lawyer team at Julie A. Rice, Attorney at Law, & Affiliates, has decades of combined practical experience helping individuals in Atlanta, Georgia, and surrounding communities who are unable to obtain compensation.

 2. Long-Term Disability Claims Through A Private Policy